-Paying employees may seem like a daunting process, especially when managing a new small business or fast-growing company; the complexities of paying employees and independent contractors are usually beyond the average knowledge of a business owner.
+Paying employees may seem like a daunting process, especially when managing a new small business or fast-growing company; the complexities of paying employees and independent contractors (sometimes called 1099 employees) are usually beyond the average knowledge of a business owner.

 However, determining how to pay employees isn’t as tricky as it looks.
 The secret lies in using the right tools to match your needs and choosing a payment process that best fits the classification of your workers.

 - A note on how to pay independent contractors

 Laws regulating how to pay employees

 Paying employees is, by law, a mandatory responsibility of all business owners in the United States.
 The U.S. Department of Labor regulates worker pay in the U.S., and there are specific rules for how to pay independent contractors and W-2 employees.
 This guide will focus specifically on the rules regarding W-2 employees, but many of the same general principles apply to paying 1099 contractors, freelancers and gig workers.

 The Fair Labor Standards Act (FLSA) is the main law governing how employers must pay their employees.
 The FLSA requires that most employees in the U.S. are paid at least the federal minimum wage and overtime for any hours worked over 40 in a week.
 There are some exceptions to these rules, such as for tipped employees and workers who are paid on a commission basis.
 To learn more about the specific regulations that apply to your business, review the details of the FLSA.

 Types of employee compensation

 There are 3 major types of compensation for employees: hourly wages, fixed annual salary and commissions.